cietwwl/research/research.dartfish/README.md

 Requirements:

-* To run, you must have java installed on your computer.
+* To run, you must have Java SE installed on your computer.

 	To install java, google:
-	Install Java
+	Java SE

 	Click on first link, do what it says.

+	You do *not* need enterprise java.
+Just SE is fine.

 * You must hook up your data